- What is this place?

 Paste Mask Gerber

-We also need your Paste Mask Gerber file which we use to laser cut a stencil used to apply the solder paste to your boards.
+We also need your Paste Mask Gerber file.
 We also have a CADSoft Eagle .cam file in the same download as the ulp script file mentioned above to generate exactly what we need.

 You submit your job for review.
 We will respond to you with a quote.
 A real human looks at your job and verifies that we can do it for you.
 We then send you a quote along with a payment link.